On Sets of Periodic Orbit Lengths in Finitely Presented Dynamical Systems: Acknowledgements

 \section{Acknowledgements}

 This paper is motivated by earlier work of Madeline Doering and Ronnie Pavlov, and insightful discussions with the latter strengthened several of the results presented here.
 The author thanks Brian Marcus for his guidance and extensive feedback.
 The proofs of Theorems \ref{thm-realizeLPSsofic} and \ref{thm-realizeLPSgap} owe a great deal to Chengyu Wu, who also provided a many detailed comments on the work as a whole.
+Finally, the author expresses his gratitude to the anonymous referee, who provided several detailed comments that helped polish this paper into its final form.